Join Us In Saying Thanks Culver’s Commitment to America’s Family Farms Runs Deep

 4. Valerie Earley, Central Region vice president, from Minnesota

 Valerie Earley’s favorite FFA memory takes place at an FFA summer camp in Minnesota.
 She loved participating in a diversity and inclusion workshop and seeing her fellow FFA members learn to come together as a family.
-When Valerie’s time as a National FFA Officer comes to an end, she hopes to make telling the story of agriculture a career by working in ag communications.
+When Valerie’s time as a National FFA Officer comes to an end, she hopes to make telling the story of agriculture a career by working in agricultural communications.
 She finds the interconnectedness of agriculture to be interesting and has loved traveling with FFA to Louisiana and Japan to see how the agricultural industry is linked all over the world.
 “I always knew about agriculture in Minnesota, but learning about how connected we are to farmers across the country and across the globe has been incredible!” said Valerie.
 When she’s not busy educating the population on agriculture, Valerie enjoys kayaking, painting and spending time on her family’s farm.

 5. Ashley Willits, Eastern Region vice president, from New York